Composable security of delegated quantum computation: Introduction

 It is unknown in what form quantum computers will be built.
 One possibility is that large quantum servers may take a role similar to that occupied by massive superclusters today.
 They would be available as important components in large information processing clouds, remotely accessed by clients using their home-based simple devices.
 The issue of the security and the privacy of the computation is paramount in such a setting.

 Childs~\cite{Chi05} proposed the first such delegated quantum computation (DQC) protocol, which hides the computation from the server, i.e., the computation is blind.
-This was followed by Arrighi and Salvail~\cite{AS06}, who introduced a notion of verifiability \--- checking that the server does what is expected \--- but only for a restricted class of public functions, and many others, e.g., \cite{BFK09,ABE10,Mor12,MDK10,DKL12,MF12,FK12}.
+This was followed by Arrighi and Salvail~\cite{AS06}, who introduced a notion of verifiability \--- checking that the server does what is expected \--- but only for a restricted class of public functions.
+In recent years, this problem has gained a lot of interest, with many papers proposing new protocols, e.g., \cite{BFK09,ABE10,MDK10,DKL12,MF12,MF13,FK12,Mor12,SKM13,MK13,GMMR13,CMK13,MPDF13,Mor14}, and even small\-/scale experimental realizations~\cite{BKBFZW12,BFKW13}.

-However, with the exception of recent work by Broadbent, Gutoski and Stebila~\cite{BGS12}, all previous DQC papers use \emph{stand\-/alone} security definitions, i.e., none of them consider the \emph{composability} of the protocol.
-This means that, even though they prove that the server cannot \--- from the information leaked during a single execution of the protocol in an isolated environment \--- learn the computation or produce a wrong output without being detected, they do not guarantee any kind of security in any realistic setting\footnote{A \emph{composable security} framework must be used for a protocol to be secure in an arbitrary environment, see \secref{sec:intro.comp}.}.
+However, with the exception of recent work by Broadbent, Gutoski and Stebila~\cite{BGS13}, none of the previous DQC papers consider the \emph{composability} of the protocol.
+They prove security by showing that the states held by the client and server fulfill some local condition: the server's state must not contain any information about the input and the client's final state must either be the correct outcome or an error flag.
+Even though this means that the server cannot \--- from the information leaked during a single execution of the protocol in an isolated environment \--- learn the computation or produce a wrong output without being detected, it does not guarantee any kind of security in any realistic setting.
 In particular, if a server treats two requests simultaneously or if the delegated computation is used as part of a larger protocol (such as the quantum coins of Mosca and Stebila~\cite{MS10}), these works on DQC cannot be used to infer security.
+A \emph{composable security} framework must be used for a protocol to be secure in an arbitrary environment.
+In the following, we use the expression \emph{local} to denote the non\-/composable security conditions previously used for DQC.
+This term is chosen, because these criteria consider the state of a (local) subsystem, instead of the global system as seen by a distinguisher in composable security.\footnote{Standard terms for various forms of non\-/composable security, e.g., \emph{stand\-/alone} or \emph{sequential}, have precise definitions which do not apply to these security criteria.}